A Small Gallery of Photos

 Behvioral psychology held little interest for me, however.
 I was studying psychology to try to save my own troubled life, but rats and mazes and white lab coats just didn't cut it.
 So, in 1970, when my first earth-shaking love affair caused astrology to thrust itself into my world, to my great surprise I found the insights more deeply relevant and illuminating than my psychology classes.
 Before long, I was drawing up charts and doing sessions for everyone I knew.

-In 1978, I moved to Minneapolis, and my astrological clientele gradually expanded throughout Minnesota and across the country, all the way to Los Angeles, where my Hollywood clients allowed me the unexpected privilege of experiencing the movie biz from behind the scenes.
+In 1978, I moved to Minneapolis, and my astrological clientele gradually expanded throughout Minnesota and across the country, all the way to Los Angeles, where the small but select Hollywood clientele I had from the 1980s through the mid-1990s allowed me the unexpected privilege of experiencing the movie biz from behind the scenes.
 (Oh, the stories I could tell

 )

-Since then, I've authored two books, published many articles, and written more than 100 essays on astrology, spirituality, politics, and culture.
-Some of my writing, including newsletter commentaries, is available on this site.
+Writing was always an important part of my career as an astrologer.
+I've authored two books, published many articles, and written almost 400 essays on astrology, spirituality, politics, and culture.
+Most of my writing, from the 1980s on, including newsletter commentaries, is available on this site.

-I've been a contributing author to the journal The Mountain Astrologer throughout its history.
+I was a contributing author to the journal The Mountain Astrologer throughout much of its history.
 I even did a stint as an Associate Editor from 2002-2004.
-TMA's publisher Tem Tarriktar was kind enough to publish a long interview with me in the January 2009 issue.
-(Many thanks to all the good folks at TMA for their longstanding friendship and support.)
+My friend Tem Tarriktar, TMA's publisher, was kind enough to publish a long interview with me in the January 2009 issue.
+My many articles in TMA were instrumental in establishing my reputation and stature within the astrological community.
+Many thanks to all the good folks at TMA for their longstanding friendship and generous support.

 |